Strathnairn

 Strathnairn is among the most culturally diverse areas in the country based on AreaSearch assessment of a range of language and cultural background related metrics

 Strathnairn has a high level of cultural diversity, with 55.8% speaking a language other than English at home and 51.5% born overseas.
-Christianity is the predominant religion in Strathnairn, comprising 38.3%.
-The category 'Other' is significantly overrepresented, making up 9.6%, compared to the Australian Capital Territory average of 1.3%.
+Christianity is the predominant religion in Strathnairn, comprising 38.3% of its population.
+Notably, the 'Other' category makes up 9.6%, significantly higher than the Australian Capital Territory average of 1.4%.

 Frequently Asked Questions - Diversity